 Alirio H. Guerrero

 Alirio H. Guerrero, LMSW, is the former Deputy Director of Child Welfare and Family Services for the Children’s Aid Society of New York.
-Over his 22-year tenure at the Children’s Aid Society, he oversaw their child abuse prevention and domestic violence programs.
-During that time, as Director of Preventive Services, he developed a comprehensive trauma-based clinical model that addresses relational family dysfunctional behaviors and their interference with strength-based and positive parenting.
-This model successfully reduced child abuse and neglect and prevented out-of-home placement.
+During his 22-year tenure at the Children’s Aid, he oversaw their child abuse prevention and domestic violence programs.
+As Director of Preventive Services, he developed a comprehensive trauma-based clinical model that addresses relational family dysfunctional behaviors and their interference with strength-based and positive parenting.
+This model successfully reduced child abuse and neglect and prevented out-of-home placements.

-Professor Guerrero earned his Master’s in Social Work from Rutgers University Graduate School of Social Work.
-Before earning his MSW, he served as a child abuse investigator and adolescent case specialist for the New Jersey Division of Youth and Family Services.
-After relocating to New York City, he served as Program and Site Director for a Lower East Side community-based organization, where he provided counseling, advocacy and other services for immigrant families facing child abuse issues.
+Professor Guerrero earned his master’s in social work from Rutgers University Graduate School of Social Work.
+Before earning his MSW, he worked as a child abuse investigator and adolescent case specialist for the New Jersey Division of Youth and Family Services.
+After moving to New York City, he served as Program and Site Director for a community-based organization on the Lower East Side, where he provided counseling, advocacy, and other services for immigrant families dealing with child abuse issues.

-Professor Guerrero completed his post-graduate studies at the prestigious Ackerman Institute for the Family in New York City.
-He maintains a private practice in Manhattan and specializes in family therapy with bi-racial, bi-cultural families.
-He has written and presented extensively on the issues of child abuse and neglect, the immigrant experience, and systemic family therapy.
-He also sits on the Board of St. Nick’s Alliance, a non-profit social service agency serving children and families in Brooklyn.
+Professor Guerrero completed his postgraduate studies at the renowned Ackerman Institute for the Family in New York City.
+He maintains a private practice in Manhattan, specializing in family therapy with bi-racial, bi-cultural families.
+He has written and given presentations extensively on child abuse and neglect, the immigrant experience, and systemic family therapy.
+He also serves on the Board of St. Nick’s Alliance, a nonprofit social service agency that helps children and families in Brooklyn.

-Professor Guerrero is completing his tenth year as an Adjunct Professor at the Columbia University School of Social Work.
-He is the proud father of two adult daughters and currently resides in Brooklyn with his fiancé and their newly adopted dog, Luna.
+Professor Guerrero is entering his 14th year as an Adjunct Professor at Columbia University School of Social Work.
+He is the proud father of two adult daughters and currently lives with his wife in the Williamsburg neighborhood of Brooklyn.